ari-bou/symro/README.md

 The Symbolic Reformulation and Optimization (SymRO) package is a multi-purpose modelling/optimization toolset.
 The aim of this package is to provide ready-to-use, model-agnostic implementations of advanced optimization algorithms.
 SymRO reads a problem formulation provided by the user, and constructs a symbolic representation of each construct in the problem.
 The only input format supported at this time is a text file written in the AMPL modelling language [1].
 SymRO comes with a set of tools related to problem reformulation and/or optimization.
-To solve an optimization problem, SymRO connects to a backend engine.
+Optimization problems are solved via a backend engine.
 The AMPL engine is the only backend supported at this time.

 **Input Formats**